Special thanks to Chiquita for sponsoring today’s post and to the Mom It Forward Blogger Network for providing information included in today’s post.

 I guess I could have just strewn a few banana slices on top of the waffle, but I really wanted to sell the “pizza” image (plus, I wanted to sneak in some protein and prevent them from dousing the entire thing in syrup) so I used natural peanut butter as the sauce and added honey as another topping.
 Also, in an effort to keep this dish as healthy (but also easy) as possible, I used frozen whole-wheat waffles.
 There are several brands to choose from, just remember to read the ingredients list since some “whole wheat” waffles can be made of mostly enriched flour with a side of whole wheat flour.

 Banana pizza is equally good as a snack.
 It’s full of ingredients that fuel you AND stave off hunger for hours.
 I love the combination of sweet and salty.
+If you want to try another pizza recipe the kids will love, try my Air Fryer Margherita Pizza.

 - 1 whole wheat waffle toasted